Shashikala Kakodkar: Post 1990 politics

-Shashikala Kakodkar was elected to the Goa Legislative Assembly in the 1994 elections from the Maem constituency as a Maharashtrawadi Gomantak Party candidate.
+Kakodkar was elected to the Goa Legislative Assembly in the 1994 elections from the Maem constituency as a Maharashtrawadi Gomantak Party candidate.
 In 1999, Kakodkar contested the Goa Legislative Assembly as from the Maem constituency as a Maharashtrawadi Gomantak Party candidate but was defeated by Prakash Fadte of the Bharatiya Janata Party.
 Kakodkar contested her last election unsuccessfully as a Maharashtrawadi Gomantak Party candidate from the Maem constituency and was defeated by Harish Zantye of the Indian National Congress.
 After the defeat in the 2002 elections, Kakodkar did not contest any subsequent election.

 Other positions held

-Shashikala Kakodkar served as the Chairperson of the Kala Academy.
+Kakodkar served as the Chairperson of the Kala Academy.
 She was the chairperson, Goa, Daman and Diu Industrial Development Corporation; chairperson, Goa, Daman and Diu State Sports Council; chairperson, Goa Cancer Society; President, Red Cross Committee (Goa Branch) and the Working President of the Marathi Bhavan Nirman Committee.
 In October 1998, Kakodkar was appointed the Chairperson of the Goa Bal Bhavan.

 From 1991 to 1992, Kakodkar also served as the Chairperson of the Committee on Petitions and a member of the Committee on Public Undertakings in the Goa Legislative Assembly.

-Kakodkar served as the President of the Panjim Gymkhana Club, Panaji.
+She served as the President of the Panjim Gymkhana Club, Panaji.

 Social activism and philanthropy

-Shashikala Kakodkar also assisted the Goa Football Association in reviving the Bandodkar Gold Trophy.
-Kakodkar was a patron of many social and religious organisations.
+Kakodkar also assisted the Goa Football Association in reviving the Bandodkar Gold Trophy.
+She was a patron of many social and religious organisations.

-In 2006, she participated in the Marathi Bachao Aandolan movement during the tenure of Luizinho Faleiro as Goa's Education Minister against making English a compulsory language at the primary level.
-Kakodkar was also the convener of the Bharatiya Bhasha Suraksha Manch which subsequently became the Goa Suraksha Manch.
+In 2006, Kakodkar participated in the Marathi Bachao Aandolan movement during the tenure of Luizinho Faleiro as Goa's Education Minister against making English a compulsory language at the primary level.
+Sheo the convener of the Bharatiya Bhasha Suraksha Manch which subsequently became the Goa Suraksha Manch.

-Awards and honours
+Honours

 Shashikala Kakodkar received an honorary doctorate by her alma mater, the Karnatak University of Dharwad, in 2014.